Amplitude chimera and chimera death induced by external dynamical agents: Interacting two layer networks

 where $\Theta(\cdot)$ is the Heaviside step function. $\delta$ is a predefined threshold value, which is taken to be very small, usually fixed as a certain percentage of difference between $x_{l,i_{max}}$ and $x_{l,i_{min}}$.
 In the present study we take $M=20$ and $\delta=0.2$.
 In the incoherent domains $\sigma_l(m)$ has some finite value greater than $\delta$, hence the value of $s_m=0$, while in the coherent domains $\sigma_l(m)$ is always zero, and hence $s_m= 1$.
 Consequently, $S$ takes the value $S=0$ for spatially synchronized state, $S=1$ for completely desynchronized state and take intermediate value between 0 and 1 (i.e. $0<S<1$) for chimera state or cluster state.
 The strength of incoherence (S) is shown in Fig.~\ref{fig4}(a) as a function of the interlayer coupling strength $\epsilon$ which indicates regions of spatial synchronization, non-synchronization and chimera states in L1.

 Also we characterize different types of multi-chimera states, using a discontinuity measure, which is based on the distribution of $s_m$.
 It is defined as~\cite{Premalatha},

-Here the value of $\rho$ is zero for coherent or incoherent state and unity for chimera state.
+The value of $\rho$ is zero for coherent or incoherent state and unity for chimera state.
 It takes positive integer value between $(1 < \rho \leq M/2)$ for multi-chimera states.
-Thus for one-cluster chimera death, the value of $\rho$ is $1$, and for two-states chimera death $\rho=2$.
-The discontinuity measure $\rho$ is plotted as a function of $\epsilon$ in Fig.~\ref{fig4}(b).
-Thus $\rho=0$ show coherent or incoherent state while $\rho=1$ show one cluster chimera and $\rho=2$ show two cluster chimera state respectively.
+Thus for one-cluster chimera death, the value of $\rho$ is $1$, and for two-states chimera death $\rho=2$ etc. The discontinuity measure $\rho$ is plotted as a function of $\epsilon$ in Fig.~\ref{fig4}(b).
+From this the region of coherent or incoherent states, one cluster chimera and two cluster chimera states can be identified clearly.